William Harnett

-William Michael Harnett (August 10, 1848 – October 29, 1892) was an Irish-American painter known for his trompe-l'œil still lifes of ordinary objects.
+William Michael Harnett (August 10, 1848 – October 29, 1892) was an American painter known for his trompe-l'œil still lifes of ordinary objects.

 Early life

-Harnett was born in Clonakilty, County Cork, Ireland during the time of the Great Famine.
-Shortly after his birth his family emigrated to America, settling in Philadelphia.
-Becoming a United States citizen in 1868, he made a living as a young man by engraving designs on table silver, while also taking night classes at the Pennsylvania Academy of the Fine Arts and later, in New York, at Cooper Union and at the National Academy of Design.
-His first known oil painting, a still life, dates from 1874.
+Harnett was born in Clonakilty, County Cork, Ireland, during the time of the Great Famine.
+His father was a shoemaker.
+Shortly after Harnett's birth his family emigrated to America, settling in Philadelphia.
+He was naturalized as a United States citizen in 1868.
+He learned engraving at the age of seventeen, and between 1865 and 1875 he made a living first in Philadelphia and then in New York City by engraving designs on table silver for firms such as Tiffany and Company.
+During this period he also took night classes at the Pennsylvania Academy of the Fine Arts and later, in New York, at Cooper Union and at the National Academy of Design.
+His first known oil paintings date from 1874; among them are studies of plaster casts of Minerva and Cupid and his first known finished still-life painting, Paint Tube and Grapes.